evanmcneely/enlighten.nvim/README.md

 - Chat: @use directive to edit buffer with context from the chat.
 - Chat: history
 - Completion without prompt - just use code context to try and generate code (inserting at the cursor).
-- Add Anthropic as a provider for generating content (with an abstraction to allow adding more model providers and local models in the future).
 - Prompt and Chat: @ directive for searching codebase for functions, classes, etc. to be added to context when generating a completion.
 Create codebase embeddings.